Yahweasel/libavjs-webcodecs-bridge/README.md

 This bridge bridges the gap.
 It includes conversions from the various libav.js types to the equivalent WebCodecs types, and vice-versa.

-(Actually, as it's very early, right now it only includes some conversions of libav.js streams to WebCodecs decoder configurations, but more is on the way.)
+(Actually, right now, it only includes the demuxer side.
+See src/demux.ts.)

 This project is by the same author as libav.js and libavjs-webcodecs-polyfill.
 You do not need libavjs-webcodecs-polyfill to use libavjs-webcodecs-bridge or